What is the Ventura County Community Thomas Fire Continued Support?

 Donations to the Ventura County Community Thomas Fire Continued Support Fund will be used across our county and will be directed to the areas of greatest need.

-- Respond to an urgent need that could not have been anticipated and for which there are no other sources of funding.
+- An urgent need resulting from the Hill and/or Woolsey Fire that could not have been anticipated and where there is no other source of funding.

 What is the 805 UndocuFund?